Connect-App-Dev/mar/README.md

+# Forescout MAR Manager

+This app maintains a list of MAR Entries to sync to Forescout (via API calls in an associated Connect App) and adds RBAC controls around the MAR entries and Smartcard authentication.

 # GitHub Codespaces ♥️ Django

 Welcome to your shiny new Codespace running Django!
 We've got everything fired up and running for you to explore Django.